Cloudmersive/Cloudmersive.APIClient.Java/docs/ImageOcrApi.md

 <a name="imageOcrPhotoWordsWithLocation"></a>
 # **imageOcrPhotoWordsWithLocation**
-> PhotoToWordsWithLocationResult imageOcrPhotoWordsWithLocation(imageFile, language, preprocessing, diagnostics)
+> PhotoToWordsWithLocationResult imageOcrPhotoWordsWithLocation(imageFile, recognitionMode, language, preprocessing, diagnostics)

 Convert a photo of a document or receipt into words with location